Sydney Jordan (politician): Environment and natural resources

+Other political positions

-After the Russian invasion of Ukraine in 2022, Jordan led efforts to divest millions from state pension funds tied to Russia.
+Jordan has described herself as "staunchly pro-union", "anti-racist" and "pro-abortion".
+After the Russian invasion of Ukraine in 2022, she led efforts to divest millions from state pension funds tied to Russia.
 A large number of Ukrainians live in northeast Minneapolis.
-During the COVID-19 pandemic, Jordan authored legislation requiring face masks for anyone six or older when indoors at a business or public setting–the bill did not become law.
+During the COVID-19 pandemic, Jordan authored legislation requiring face masks for anyone six or older when indoors at a business or public setting, which did not become law.

 Electoral history

 Personal life

 Jordan resides in the Northeast Park neighborhood in Northeast Minneapolis.